TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

    - [x] Add initial process to move settings after migration from v1 to v2.
    - [x] Add Socket.IO path to the `<adminurl>/uibindex` API - in preparation for enabling other nodes to communicate with uibuilder front-end's.
    - [x] Fix the folder location lookup for front-end packages.
 New function `findPackage` added to `tilib.js`, replaces the `get-installed-path` 3rd party package.
+   - [x] Add extra info to the `vendorPaths` variable.
+Including whether the package is include in the `<userDir>/package.json` dependencies & information from the packages own package.json file including homepage, main entry point and version string.

    - [x] Add `<adminurl>/uibnpm` admin API.
 Enable npm commands to be called from the admin ui.
 Checks whether `package.json` is available.
 Work against `userDir` or `<uibRoot>/<url>` locations (optional `url` parameter).
      - [x] List all installed top-level packages